AeBiCe/Greeklish/README.md

 # Greeklish
-Renames Greek filenames to "Greeklish".
+Renames Greek filenames to "Greeklish"

 ## How to use
 Clone or download repo and run `main.py`.
+Alternatively run `Greeklish.exe` if you're on Windows.
 Enter the directory path with the files you wish to rename.
 The program will then recursively iterate through the directory and translate files with Greek filenames to Greeklish.
 Optionally it can also translate files in subfolders as well.